 We believe our acreage in the Permian-Garden City area is a resource play for the Wolfberry interval, comprised of multiple producing formations, including the four identified shale zones targeted for horizontal drilling (Upper, Middle and Lower Wolfcamp and Cline shales).
 Through September 17, 2012, we have drilled and completed 49 horizontal wells in these four horizontal target zones.
 We have completed 33 horizontal Cline wells and 14 horizontal Upper Wolfcamp wells.
 Our recent horizontal activity has moved toward drilling longer laterals (up to 7,500 feet) and increased frac density (up to 28 stages) as we continue the optimization of our completion techniques.
 Through September 2012, we have completed nine horizontal Cline wells and ten horizontal Upper Wolfcamp wells which have at least 30 days of production history.
 The average 30-day initial production ("IP") per stage of fracture stimulation for the nine horizontal Cline wells is 31 BOE/D per stage.
-Additionally, we have completed one horizontal well in each of the Middle and Lower Wolfcamp zones.
-The one Middle Wolfcamp well that we have completed has a 30-day IP per stage of fracture stimulation of 36 BOE/D. We are still drilling our second Middle Wolfcamp horizontal well.
+The average 30-day IP per stage of fracture stimulation for the ten horizontal Upper Wolfcamp well that we have completed has a 30-day IP per stage of fracture stimulation of 36 BOE/D. We are still drilling our second Middle Wolfcamp horizontal well.
 Our first horizontal Lower Wolfcamp well is producing oil but does not have 30 days of production.
 Based on our technical data and well performance, we believe we have to date confirmed the horizontal development potentia of the Cline and Upper Wolfcamp shales on approximately 50% and 45%, respectively, of our Permian-Garden City acreage.
 Going forward, we plan to continue drilling and collecting technical data across our Permian-Garden City acreage, as reflected in our 2012 capital drilling budget allocation.
 As a result, we expect our Permian-Garden City acreage will be the primary driver of our reserves, production and cash flow growth for the foreseeable future.